 However, if additional road clearance is required due to railroad crossings, driveway clearance, trailer bounce, etc., the outboard should be tilted up and supported using an accessory outboard support device.

-Your Boston Whaler dealer will have recommendations regarding engine support.
+Your Boston Whaler® dealer will have recommendations regarding the support of your engines.